enkodellc/blazorboilerplate/README.md

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
-- There several people who use this as a base for a production app.
+- There are several people who use this as a base for a production app.
 If you do so please donate.
 Gio and Enkode have thousands of hours of coding and support into BB.
 Show your support by contributing or donating.
 - The main roadblock after the project is running is learning Breeze for Entity Framework.
 We have some examples and will put out a few more.

 [![Build Status](https://enkodellc.visualstudio.com/blazorboilerplate/_apis/build/status/enkodellc.blazorboilerplate?branchName=master)](https://enkodellc.visualstudio.com/blazorboilerplate/_build/latest?definitionId=1&branchName=master)